x71c9/video-streaming/README.md

 Parts:

-1. Generate HLS file with ffmpeg in local machine
+1. Generate HLS file with ffmpeg in local machine from a camera /dev/video0
 2. Upload HLS files to S3 on AWS
-3. Use Cloudfront (for security reason, not allowing s3 to be publicly expose)
+3. Use Cloudfront for security and caching files

-## Demo 1 [MUX]

-Using the https://mux.com server in order to stream.

-1. Create a Live Stream in mux.com
-2. Get the "Stream Key" from the Live Stream
-3. Set the "Stream Key" in the `ffmpeg-to-mux.sh` script

-The script sends only the video stream and not the audio.
-More info in the script.
+### How to make it work

-## Demo 2 [NGINX]
+## Demo 1 [NGINX]

 The demo 2 create a streaming server with docker and nginx image.
 The configuration of the server is in `nginx.conf`.
 This configuration file